Circumcenter extension maps for non-positively curved spaces: Introduction

 Furthermore, to every $x \in X$, we can associate a set $K_x \subset \partial X$ with the following property: For almost every $x$, $F$ is differentiable at $x$ and if $K_x$ contains at least five points, then $DF_x$ is an isometry between tangent spaces. \end{thmintro}

 We emphasize that the Theorem above includes the statement that the circumcenter extension is invertible, a result that we do not obtain in higher dimensions.\\

 In \cite{Biswas15}, Biswas proved that the circumcenter extension provides a $(1, \ln(2))$-quasi-isometry, if $X$ and $Y$ are $\mathrm{CAT(-1)}$ spaces.
 For manifolds with a lower curvature bound $-b^2$, it is a $(1, (1 - \frac{1}{b}) \ln(2))$-quasi-isometry (cf. \cite{Biswas17a}).
-We can obtain the following constant.
+We can recover Biswas' first constant and improve it in dimension two.

 \begin{thmintro} Let $X, Y$ be Hadamard manifolds whose sectional curvatures are bounded from below by $-b^2$ and from above by $-1$.
 Let $f : \partial X \rightarrow \partial Y$ be a M\"obius homeomorphism.
-Then, the circumcenter extension is a $(1, \ln(\sqrt{2}))$-quasi-isometry.
+Then, the circumcenter extension is a $(1, \ln(2))$-quasi-isometry.

-Furthermore, if $X$ and $Y$ are $2$-dimensional, then the circumcenter extension is a $(1, \ln( \frac{2}{\sqrt{3}} ))$-quasi-isometry. \end{thmintro}
+Furthermore, if $X$ and $Y$ are $2$-dimensional, then the circumcenter extension is a $(1, \ln( \frac{4}{3} ))$-quasi-isometry. \end{thmintro}

 We end the introduction with a discussion on what kind of spaces satisfy the visibility properties necessary for our results (see section \ref{sec:Preliminaries} for all definitions not given here).
 Many examples can be constructed by using the notion of visibility points in the boundary.
 A point $\xi \in \partial X$ is called a {\it visibility point} if it can be connected with every other point in the boundary by a bi-infinite geodesic in $X$.
 Let $\xi \in \partial X$ be a visibility point, $\eta \in \partial X$ and $\gamma$ a bi-infinite geodesic from $\xi$ to $\eta$.
 It follows that $\gamma$ is a rank one geodesic, as the end points of geodesic lines that are not rank one (i.e.\,that bound a euclidean halfplane) cannot be visibility points.
 Since two points in the boundary that can be connected by a bi-infinite geodesic always have finite Gromov product, we conclude that, whenever $\partial X$ contains at least five visibility points, both visibility properties introduced above are satisfied.